Jelena Janković: 2007: World No. 3

-Janković reached two semifinals in the Middle East in the spring, retiring against Mauresmo due to an ankle injury at the Dubai Tennis Championships, and losing in three sets to Justine Henin at the Qatar Total Open in Doha.
+Janković reached two semifinals in the Middle East in the spring, retiring against Mauresmo due to an ankle injury at the Dubai Championships, and losing in three sets to Justine Henin at the Qatar Ladies Open in Doha.
 Janković rebounded in the clay-court season, defeating Venus Williams on a third set tiebreak in the semifinals of the Family Circle Cup in Charleston, South Carolina.
 She went on to defeat Dinara Safina in the final to win the first Tier I title of her career.
 On European red clay, after losing to world No. 1 Henin in three sets both in the semifinals of the J&S Cup in Warsaw and the quarterfinals of the German Open (failing to hold a 4–0 lead in the third set in the latter), Janković won her second career Tier I title at the Italian Open, defeating second-seeded Svetlana Kuznetsova in the final.
 This results meant she entered the top 5 in the world rankings for the first time.
 Janković was the fourth seed at the French Open and one of the favorites for the title.
 After registering her third consecutive victory over Venus Williams in the third round, she went on to reach the semifinals of a Grand Slam for the second time in her career, but lost there to eventual champion Henin.
 This improved her ranking to a new career-high of world No. 3.

-On grass, Janković captured the DFS Classic title in Birmingham, beating top-seeded Maria Sharapova in the final.
+On grass, Janković captured the Birmingham Classic title, beating top-seeded Maria Sharapova in the final.
 Sharapova led 3–0 in the third set, before Janković rallied to win the match.
 The next week, Janković reached the final of the Ordina Open in the Netherlands and became the first player since Chris Evert in 1974 to win 50 matches in the first half of a year.
 Janković, suffering from a hamstring injury, lost the final to Anna Chakvetadze.
 At Wimbledon, Janković was the third seed, but lost in the fourth round to the surprise eventual finalist Marion Bartoli.
 In the mixed doubles competition at Wimbledon, Janković teamed with doubles specialist Jamie Murray to win the title in three sets by beating the fifth-seeded team, Jonas Björkman and Alicia Molik.